RsgAI/Evolutionary-Computation-For-Optimize-The-Location-Of-Base-Stations/README.md

 6. **Mutation Type:** Input field for specify the Mutation Type.
 7. **Crossover Rate:** Input field for specify the ratio at which the Mutant Individual affects the new Individual to be created.
 8. **Differential Rate:** Input field for specify the Differential ratio used when generating Mutant Individuals.
 9. **Repeat:** Input field for specify how many times the algorithm will be run.
-If this value is greater than one, the averages will be printed at the bottom of the result.
+If this value is greater than one, the averages of optimum solutions will be printed at the bottom of the result.
 10. **Start:** Button for run the Differential Evolution.

 ---